 Where will I stay in Philadelphia?
 We would go broke on hotels.
 Answer: the Ronald McDonald House.
 Some of you might cringe at the name, how can one equate a nice place to stay with America’s fast food chain?

 The two McD Houses that I ended up staying in both felt like home-away-from homes.
-These places are run by people with giant hearts.
-Local organizations volunteer to bring dinners to the Houses most evenings, and let me tell you, good food is key to a keeping a pregnant woman happy ;).
+These places are run by people with giant hearts and the volunteers are incredibal.
+Local volunteers brought dinners to the Houses most evenings, and let me tell you, good food is key to a keeping a pregnant woman happy ;).

 The kitchen was huge, and the counters were constantly stocked with baked treats and goodies, AKA” the carb table”.
 We weren’t allowed to have food in our rooms, but I kept a secret stash – I was constantly hungry and ate like a 300lb man.